Angry Birds: IJCAI 2017 Man vs Machine Challenge

 These kinds of problems are typically studied in the field of Artificial Intelligence (AI), more specifically in the areas of Computer Vision, Machine Learning, Knowledge Representation and Reasoning, Planning and Diagnosis.
 In order to test the performance and applicability of methods they develop, researchers from the Artificial Intelligence group at the Australian National University have designed the Angry Birds AI Competition.
 The task of this competition is to build an intelligent computer program that can successfully play Angry Birds, completely autonomously and without human intervention.
 The long term goal is to be able to beat the best human players.

-The IJCAI 2016 Angry Birds AI Competition is the fifth competition and is part of the International Joint Conference on Artificial Intelligence (IJCAI) which is being held in New York, USA from July 9-15, 2016.
+The IJCAI 2017 Angry Birds AI Competition is the fifth competition and is part of the International Joint Conference on Artificial Intelligence (IJCAI) which is being held in Melbourne, Australia from August 19-25, 2017.
 Participants from all around the world are competing to be the Angry Birds AI champion.
-The winner of the AI competition will be determined on July 14.
+The winner of the AI competition will be determined on August 24.

 The Man vs Machine Challenge